MSLNZ/msl-network/README.rst

 Purpose
 -------
 **MSL-Network** uses concurrency and asynchronous programming to transfer data across a network.
-The network is composed of three objects -- a Network Manager_, Client_'s and Service_'s.
+The network is composed of three objects -- a Network Manager_, Client_\s and Service_\s.

-The Network Manager_ allows for multiple Client_'s and Service_'s to connect to it and it links a Client_'s request to the appropriate Service_ to execute the request and then the Network Manager_ sends the response from the Service_ back to the Client_.
+The Network Manager_ allows for multiple Client_\s and Service_\s to connect to it and it links a Client_'s request to the appropriate Service_ to execute the request and then the Network Manager_ sends the response from the Service_ back to the Client_.

-The Network Manager_ uses concurrency to handle requests from multiple Client_'s such that multiple requests start, run and complete in overlapping time periods and in no specific order.
+The Network Manager_ uses concurrency to handle requests from multiple Client_\s such that multiple requests start, run and complete in overlapping time periods and in no specific order.
 A Client_ can send requests synchronously or asynchronously to the Network Manager_ for a Service_ to execute.
 See `Concurrency and Asynchronous Programming`_ for more details.